 Continually monitor user satisfaction ratings to make sure that changes have the effect you anticipated.

-Once live, you must measure user satisfaction data at least once a month and share it through your dashboard on the Performance Platform.
+Once live, you must publish user satisfaction data at least once a month.

 You may find these other guides useful: